 Thorium: a residue of rare-earth mining and coal power plants

 Current applications of thorium are very limited due to its radioactivity, even if it is very, very mild.
-Therefore most thorium has been waiting in storage for future use… such as energy production in a TMX-START reactor!
+Therefore most thorium has been waiting in storage for future use… such as energy production in a START !

 Transmutex proposes a breakthrough carbon-free energy process, based on a major innovation for carbon-free energy production at scale, that would be inherently safe, produces only short-term waste, is proliferation resistant and is cost competitive.
 It would also help reduce the stockpile of existing long-lived radioactive waste produced by traditional nuclear plants.